mandatoryhashtags/sixfinity-shadowrun/core_rules.md

-can form the barrier as a dome with a radius and height equal to the spell’s normal radius. the caster can also form a wall with a height and length equal to the spell’s Force. the caster can adjust size of the barrier the same as the radius of an area spell (p.
-183).
+can form the barrier as a dome with a radius and height equal to the spell’s normal radius. the caster can also form a wall with a height and length equal to the spell’s Force. the caster can adjust size of the barrier the same as the radius of an area spell .
 Physical Barrier creates a physical wall.
 Anything the size of a molecule (or less) can pass through the barrier, including air or other gases.
 Anything bigger treats the barrier as a normal physical wall.
 Attacks directed through a barrier have a –1  visibility penalty. the